qutech/qtune/README.md

 All scans require a good contrast in the sensing dot for an accurate evaluation of the parameters.
 Therefore the contrast in the sensing dot signal is the lowest element in the hierarchy.
-The measurement of tunnel couplings requires the knowledge of the positions of transitions in the charge diagram.
-If the chemical potentials change, the charge diagram is shifted, therefore the position of the charge diagram or the chemical potentials must be tuned before the tunnel couplings.
+The measurement of tunnel couplings requires the positions of transitions in the charge diagram.
+If the chemical potentials change, the charge diagram is shifted, therefore the position of the charge diagram i.e. the chemical potentials must be tuned before the tunnel couplings.

 The **Autotuner** works in iterations.
 In one iteration the **Autotuner** either measures target parameters, orders